kbdharun/Java-Programs/Class/Sep_9_class/notes.md

 ## General Notes

-- Interface is completely abstract class.
+- Interface is a completely abstract class.
-- Base class constructor is called first when using super keyword.
+- Base class constructor is called first when using the super keyword.
-- Dot [.] is the only allowed member axis datamember.
+- Dot [.] is the only allowed member axis data member.
 - Datatype mismatch is allowed in overloading.
 - Overloading is a way of implementing static polymorphism, whereas overriding is a way of implementing dynamic polymorphism.
-- super.memfunc resolves conflict of base class datamember and dervived class
+- super.memfunc resolves the conflict of base class data member and derived class

 ### Reusability